Sobhangh/IDP-Z3/docs/Architecture.md

 This document presents the technical architecture of IDP-Z3.

 Essentially, the IDP-Z3 components translate the requested inferences on the knowledge base into satisfiability problems that Z3 can solve.
-See [this tutorial](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) for an introduction to Z3 (or [this guide](https://docs.google.com/presentation/d/1BgXIJNZJD6YTAT5k5ZSMv4irMeMA9a41EnJsIO1eK9Y/edit?usp=sharing)).

 ## Web clients
 The clients are written in [Typescript](https://www.typescriptlang.org/), using the [Angular](https://angular.io/) framework (version 7.1), and the [primeNG](https://www.primefaces.org/primeng/#/) library of widgets.
 It uses the [Monaco editor](https://www.npmjs.com/package/ngx-monaco-editor).
 The interactions with the server are controlled by [idp.service.ts](https://gitlab.com/krr/autoconfig3/blob/master/src/services/idp.service.ts).
 The [AppSettings file](https://gitlab.com/krr/autoconfig3/blob/master/src/services/AppSettings.ts) contains important settings, such as the address of the IDP-Z3 server.